ianyfan/alevel/physics/exposition.md

 \ Coherence is the property of two waves that have the same frequency and constant phase difference 2 Non-laser light must be passed through a single slit to make it coherent
 \ Lasers can damage the retina if looked at directly
-5 \\(w\\) is the fringe spacing, \\(\lambda\\) is the wavelength of the light and \\(D\\) is the distance from the slits to the surface where the fringes are produced
+4 Two sources must be coherent; the phase difference affects the offset of the fringes 5 \\(w\\) is the fringe spacing, \\(\lambda\\) is the wavelength of the light and \\(D\\) is the distance from the slits to the surface where the fringes are produced

 2.3.6